cssgunc/tech-team-tutorial/README.md

 ## Pushing to Github Remote Repo
 ### Command Line
 1. Open your command line.
-Navigate to your `github-example` repository.
+Navigate to your `github-tutorial` repository.
 1. Type `git status`.
 You should see the files you've changed. `README.md` should show up here.
 1. Type `git add README.md`.
 This command will add `README.md` to the files you want to commit (or save).
 1. Type `git commit -m COMMIT_MESSAGE` where `COMMIT_MESSAGE` is a short description of your changes.
 This will create a commit (or save a snapshot of your changes).
 1. Type `git push origin NAME_OF_BRANCH` where `NAME_OF_BRANCH` is the name of your new branch.
 This will send the local commits you made to the Github repository.
 ### GUI
-1. Open Github for Desktop and open the `github-example` project.
+1. Open Github for Desktop and open the `github-tutorial` project.
 1. In the left panel, open the `Changes` tab.
 1. At the bottom of the panel, find the text box next to your profile picture.
 It should say `Update README.md`.
 Type a short description of your changes here.
     1. If you have a longer description, you can add it in the `Description` box.